The different types of intermittent fasting

 The Warrior Diet is a version of this routine.
 With this approach, you begin your fast overnight and break it for a 4-hour eating window in the evening.

 Our bottom line is that you shouldn’t do any fast lasting longer than 18 hours without medical approval and supervision.
-So, unless you have that support from your healthcare provider, you should skip these types of fasting diets.
+So, unless you have that support from your healthcare provider, you should skip these types of fasting schedules.
 Extended fasts aren’t necessary anyway — you can get the same results with shorter fasts (and less risk of pesky side effects)!
 Why make life harder for yourself?

 2. The 5:2 diet

 If you’re a fasting pro and prefer more of an off / on schedule, a 5:2 schedule could be a good fit.
 For five days of the week, you eat as you normally would.
 For the other two, you fast.
-And by “fast,” we don’t mean being completely food free (phew!).
+And by “fast,” we don’t mean being completely food-free (phew!).
 However, these two fasting days do involve hefty calorie restrictions (500–600 calories, or roughly 25% of your usual daily intake).

 Were you out at “calorie restriction”?
-Then this eating routine probably isn’t your fasting match, and you may want to move on.
+Then, this eating routine probably isn’t your fasting match, and you may want to move on.

 Still on board, or at least cautiously curious?
 Think about your weekly schedule.
 You don’t want the fasting days back to back, so are there clear days that would be easier to plan around?

 You also want to factor in your health goals and personal preferences.
-One recent trial associated 5:2 with weight loss and improved weight management [7], but other studies show it may not be more effective than traditional calorie-counting routines.[8]
+One recent trial associated 5:2 with weight loss and improved weight management,[7] but other studies show it may not be more effective than traditional calorie-counting routines.[8]
 You’ll also need extreme discipline on those fasting days — and you can’t necessarily go full bottomless-buckets-of-wings on non-fasting days, either.

 If you’re pretty confident in your fasting and meal-planning know-how, and the thought of a little moderation — and a little math — doesn’t sound too bad, 5:2 might be for you.
 However, while we believe a 5:2 diet may benefit some people, we don’t recommend it without approval by a healthcare professional; 500–600 calories is very low and may put your health at risk.

-3. Alternate day fasting
+3. Alternate-day fasting

 It’s also not safe for anyone with the “let’s wing it” meal planning style.
 (Absolutely no judgment here — we just want to ensure you’re set up to fuel that superhero body of yours, and last-minute grocery shopping when you’re starving or late-night orders from the nearby pizza shop aren’t usually conducive to nutrient-dense meals.)

-There is a little bit more evidence that speaks to the benefits of this fasting approach (including weight loss and better heart health [9,10]), but equally, there are some studies that question its effectiveness.[11]
+There is a little bit more evidence that speaks to the benefits of this fasting approach (including weight loss and better heart health),[9,10] but equally, there are some studies that question its effectiveness.[11]

 Still, if you do better with on / off approaches and feel comfortable with a few days of significant calorie restriction, it’s one to consider.
 Just be sure to get the green light from your doctor since eating as little as 500–600 calories may put your health at risk.

-4. Eat stop eat
+4. Eat Stop Eat

 If you’ve mastered the on / off approach and want to step things up without more rules or routine changes, Eat Stop Eat may be an ideal challenge.

 This fasting method involves two non-consecutive 24-hour fasts per week.
 That doesn’t mean two individual days of not eating, though.
 It means two days where you have one meal before fasting for the next 24 hours.
-When you have that meal and what that meal is is entirely up to you: you’re the architect (and the caterer, the designer, and accountant … ) of this event.
+When you have that meal and what that meal consists of is entirely up to you: you’re the architect (and the caterer, the designer, and accountant … ) of this event.
 The rest of the time, you eat as you normally would.

 Even if you’re technically eating something every calendar day of the week, a 24-hour fast is no joke, and it can be difficult to meet your nutritional needs and stay safe, so our experts tend not to recommend it.
 There isn’t evidence to suggest it’s more effective than less restrictive fasting, either.
 So, if you’re considering this approach, speak to your healthcare provider and try it with their supervision.